apache/spark/docs/apache-airflow/security/api.rst

     In Airflow <1.10.11, the default setting was to allow all API requests without authentication, but this posed security risks for if the Webserver is publicly accessible.

-If you want to check which executor is currently set, you can use ``airflow config get-value api auth_backend`` command as in the example below.
+If you want to check which authentication backend is currently set, you can use ``airflow config get-value api auth_backend`` command as in the example below.

 .. code-block:: console